-Etoile Chaville is a dancer, singer, choreographer and creator of interdisciplinary performance and dance-theatre works.
+Etoile Chaville is a dancer, singer and improvisation artist.
 Her work merges contemporary dance, physical theatre, opera, chanson, humour and poetry.
 Art is for her a way to process information, shape her understanding of the world and get in touch with profound emotions that words struggle to express.
-That is why her choreographic world is at the intersection between real and surreal, combining movement, music, object and the use of the human voice in all its forms, sung, spoken, or distorted.
+That is why her artistic world is at the intersection between real and surreal, combining movement, music, object and the use of the human voice in all its forms, sung, spoken, or distorted.

 Her artistic approach can not be separated from her personal way of living, which combines yoga, meditation and a vegetarian diet.
 She understands her body as part of a whole and it is necessary for her to cultivate self-awareness in everyday life, living in harmony with oneself, others and the Environment.
 That is why she teaches workshops and retreats, integrating yoga and embodiment techniques; for professionals or for everyone looking for a deeper connection to themselves and their creativity.